rtfmp/rtfmp.github.io/_posts/2015-09-08-server-not-sync-ntp.md

     4 Sep 01:08:53 ntpdate[23977]: adjust time server 192.168.1.50 offset 0.000521 sec

-The solution is to have the sever point to the right ntp server for the environment.
+After talking to team managing NTP, the server is configured  with the wrong NTP server.
+After replacing it with the right NTP server, I am back in business.